-It is commonly known nowadays to hear the terms talent acquisition, talent management and many other terms that companies use to acquire the best talents and skills. that are required to function and run the organisations.
-Talent management systems and recruitment solutions have preoccupied the minds of most companies’ chief recruiters, executives, and CEOs.
+It is commonly known nowadays to hear the terms talent acquisition, talent management and many other recruitment terms.
+Talent management systems and recruitment solutions have preoccupied the minds of most recruiters, executives, and CEOs.
 They want the best ways to develop the talent acquisition processes.
-Unfortunately, they always forget that recruitment is not an exercise in shortlisting CVs faster than the speed of light and meticulously hiring candidates using the best software solutions.
+Unfortunately, they always forget that recruitment is not an exercise in shortlisting CVs faster than the speed of light.
 Richard Sheridan, the CEO of Menlo Innovations, an IT company based in Michigan, USA described it better than me” Traditional interviews are two people sitting opposite to each other and lying to each other for two hours.

-The most common failures for most companies on the face of this planet is that they hire people based on skills not on values.
+The most common failures for most companies is that they hire people based on skills not on purpose and values.
 Recruitment is not a checklist where people are matched against person specification lists and jobs descriptions.
-Bringing the people who fit the culture and share the values is a hard and slow job.
-On the other hand, finding the people who do the job regardless if they belong or not and how long they will stay is a quick process.
+Bringing people who fit the culture and share the values is a hard and a slow job.
 Associating with the right people should be like dating which is a long process through which both partners need time to discover each other and to see if they are complementary to each other in the future.
-If we treat recruitment based on this, we select the right people that their values and expectations conform and match the company ones and that in turn will save the time later in terms of training and retaining.
+If businesses treat recruitment based on this, they select the right people whose values and expectations conform and match the business ones.
+It saves a plenty of time later in terms of training and retaining.

-There is only one and a great tool that allows all leading companies to find the right people.
+There is a great tool that allows leading companies to find the right people.
 It is the culture tool.
-Again, it is the only tool that leaders use to partner with people.
-The reason this tool is inaccessible and unused by most businesses and recruiters because they do not have an idea about leadership and how to run a business using leadership.
+The reason this tool is unused by most businesses and recruiters because their leadership understanding is limited and confined to some old fashioned management concepts.

 - High school graduate or college educated.